-The City of London has several automated bulk water stations spread geographically throughout the city to allow bulk water haulers to obtain potable water from the distribution system year round, 24 hours per day, 7 days a week (view map).
+The City of London has several automated bulk water stations spread geographically throughout the city to allow bulk water haulers to obtain potable water from the distribution system year round, with most being operational 24 hours per day, 7 days a week (view map).
 These bulk water stations have been designed to eliminate the need for withdrawal of water from fire hydrants.
 The practice of allowing fire hydrant connections is heavily limited due to the impacts they have on the water distribution system.
 Bulk water stations are specifically designed to minimize the potential for contamination of the water supply and reduce discoloured water events.
 Unauthorized withdrawal of water through a fire hydrant is considered illegal.

 Bulk water stations dispense a high volume of water over a short amount of time.
 They are intended to be used for supply of large quantities of water (in excess of 1,000 litres).
 Attempting to fill tanks smaller than this will result in overflow and possible damage to the user’s equipment.

 Bulk Water Station Upgrades

 The City of London will be upgrading the current pre-paid card based bulk water system to a password/PIN based system.
 You will no longer be required to go to City Hall for service.
 The new system is set up so that you manage your account from your office, smart phone, or any web based computer or tablet.
 This includes pre-payments, to managing individual truck usage, as well as creating reports to better manage your business.
 Customers will manage their accounts online using our third party provider, Flowpoint Systems.
 Some of you may already have used this system in other cities around Ontario.

 The expected installation of 7 new station terminals will occur over two days starting on March 26, 2018, with the 8th terminal being installed on Commissioners Road West later in the spring.
 As a result we will be operating both systems simultaneously.